starlord-daniel/flask-rest/README.md

 A RESTful service based on the Flaks Python framework

 ## Docker Container
+This setup requires Docker to run on your PC.
+I've used Windows and Powershell to run the commands.
+You can find the downloads for [Windows](https://www.docker.com/docker-windows) and [Mac](https://www.docker.com/docker-mac) at the respective links.

 The Create an image from the Flask service and run it and upload it as a web service, follow these steps:

 ### Build the image by running: